 - Did I miscalculate something?

-- Is my account shut down?
+- Has my account been shut down?

-7 most common reasons your debit card was denied
+Here’s a look at the most common reasons your debit card may get declined.

-1. Insufficient balance
+1. Insufficient funds

-2. Maximum limit exceeded
+2. Daily spending limit exceeded

 3. Suspected fraud